-An eligible employee who is required to:

-- travel on official duty; or

-- to take up duty away from the employee's usual place of work to relieve another employee; or

-- to perform special duty;

-is allowed actual and reasonable expenses or allowances for accommodation, meals and incidental expenses necessarily incurred by the employee.

-These are prescribed in a Directive relating to Domestic Travelling and Relieving Expenses, issued by the Industrial Relations Minister under section 34 of the Public Service Act 1996.
+- 8.2.1 An eligible employee who is required to: - (a) travel on official duty; or - (b) to take up duty away from the employee's usual place of work to relieve another employee or to perform special duty is allowed actual and reasonable expenses or allowances for accommodation, meals and incidental expenses necessarily incurred by the employee. - 8.2.2 The conditions and entitlements for travelling and relieving expenses are prescribed in Directives relating to Domestic Travelling and Relieving Expenses and International Travelling, Relieving and Living Expenses, issued by the Industrial Relations Minister under section 34 of the Public Service Act 1996.